“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and services every day.”

 Examples of Performances that Create Demand

-∙ If you aim to attract seasoned classical concertgoers to your performances, including reviewers and people who can readily afford tickets, create programs that break new ground.
-Start with a potent concept for your program, maybe commission and premiere a new work, and then identify dates when there’s a lull in other concert offerings in particular locations.
+∙ If you aim to attract seasoned classical concertgoers to your performances, including reviewers and people who can afford tickets, create programs that break new ground.
+Start with a potent concept and title for your program, maybe commission and premiere a new work, and then identify dates when there’s a lull in other concert offerings in particular locations.
 In those ways, you offer something that’s distinctive and in lower supply.

 ∙ If your target audience includes young professionals, consider creating concert programs that fit their needs for date nights, and choose venues that offer bar service and opportunities to socialize.
-Tap low-cost, high-engagement promotional strategies, such as social media, and speak to your audience from the stage rather than mimicking the detached concert presentation that’s the norm in conservatories.
+Tap low-cost, high-engagement promotional strategies, such as social media, and speak to your audience from the stage rather than mimicking the detached concert presentation that’s the norm in music colleges and conservatories.

 ∙ If you want to reach children, you might partner with a non-profit organization such as a children’s museum, seek funding from community foundations, and develop programs that merge fun with learning, as Baltimore’s Occasional Symphony did with their Dr. Seuss Birthday Concerts.

 ∙ To bring music to disadvantaged audiences and add artistic vibrancy to a community, you could devise one or a series of suitable programs, seek support from local funders whose missions align with yours so that you and your co-performers are fairly paid, and present numerous free or low-cost admission concerts in community locations such as at churches or libraries.